HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

 With the intro out of the way, let's have a quick recap.

-TODO: fix all the links and the image links too

 ---

 The setting we're interested in is a category $\mathcal{C}$ equipped with